 Under the new Common Core State Standards, teachers must help students use “complex and varied” texts to learn reading comprehension.
-Are you prepared to do so?
+Are you prepared?

-The USC Reading and Literacy Added Authorization program is designed to help you become a reading expert.
+The USC Reading and Literacy Added Authorization program is designed to help you become a literacy expert.
 The knowledge and skills that you will gain will help you understand:

-- the diagnostic tools to determine students’ reading needs, and
+- the diagnostic tools to determine students’ reading and writing needs, and

-- the appropriate teaching practices and approaches to address students’ identified reading needs.
+- the appropriate teaching practices and approaches to address students’ identified reading and writing needs.